 Funerals are only streamed if specifically requested by the family.
-The church has its own YouTube channel - 'Church of the Holy Ghost and St Stephen.' https://www.youtube.com/channel/UCkngzmIjesVhOV-zegZLUqQ The funeral appears live and is recorded there to be viewed subsequently.
+The church has its own YouTube channel - 'Church of the Holy Ghost and St Stephen.'
+The funeral appears live and is uploaded to be viewed subsequently.
+(Recordings are deleted after a short period of time.)
 The church can make no guarantees as to the streaming occurring nor its quality.
+For copyright reasons, streaming is not possible if there is recorded music.